Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: On the origin of target clusters

 \subsection{Pfleiderer 2}

 Pfleiderer 2 is a relatively old ($10 \pm 2$ Gyr) cluster that, based on isochrone fits to its tilted RGB and red horizontal branch, was initially proposed to be among the most metal-rich systems in the Galaxy \citep[$\feh \sim 0.0$ dex,][]{ortolani2009}.
-Its position $>2$ kpc above the Galactic plane makes it a rare example of a metal-rich cluster in such a location, comparable to only a few in situ systems with similar properties \citep[e.g. Palomar 8 and Palomar 11,][]{harris2010}.
+Its position $>2$ kpc above the Galactic plane makes it a rare example of a metal-rich cluster in such a location, comparable to only a few in-situ systems with similar properties \citep[e.g. Palomar 8 and Palomar 11,][]{harris2010}.

-As shown in Table \ref{tab:results}, all 7 proper motion selected members of Pfleiderer 2 have compatible $\vlos$ and metallicity.
-We find $\vsys = 3\pm3$ km $\mathrm{s^{-1}}$ and we revise its metallicity downward, deriving a spectroscopic value of $\feh = -0.76\pm0.09$ dex.
-Given the large uncertainties on the $\vlos$, we are not able to resolve the intrinsic velocity dispersion of this cluster. \citet[][eDR3 edition]{massari19} propose this cluster to have formed in situ, while \citet{callingham2022} assign almost equal probabilities to be associated to either GSE and the progenitor of the MW.
-We find that its orbital parameters are consistent with those of in situ clusters, as it moves on a mildly heated disc-like orbit, and is currently observed near its apocenter and maximum height over the midplane.
+As shown in Table \ref{tab:results}, all seven target stars of Pfleiderer 2 have compatible $\vlos$ and metallicity.
+We find $\vsys = 6\pm5$ km $\mathrm{s^{-1}}$, and we revise its metallicity downwards, deriving a spectroscopic value of $\feh = -0.75\pm0.09$ dex.
+Given the large uncertainties on the $\vlos$, we are not able to resolve the intrinsic velocity dispersion of this cluster. \citet[][eDR3 edition]{massari19} propose this cluster to have formed in-situ, while \citet{callingham2022} assign almost equal probabilities to be associated with either GSE and the progenitor of the MW.
+We find that its orbital parameters are consistent with those of in-situ clusters, as it moves on a mildly heated disc-like orbit (see Table \ref{tab:op}), and is currently observed near its apocentre and maximum height over the midplane.
 Moreover, its relatively high metallicity argues against an accreted origin.